malickbax/horiseon/README.md

 # Description
 - SEO operation for Horiseon web application.
-Code and related documentation submitted as part of assignment for coding bootcamp.

 # Website Enhanced with Search Engine Optimization
+SEO operation achieved with the following improvements on the code:
 - Enhanced search engine optimization by adjusting title
 - Added notes to delineate different parts of the website
 - Inserted id=SEO